National Youth HIV & AIDS Awareness Day

 Social Media

 Use the hashtag #NYHAAD to follow the conversation about this observance on social media.
-Download graphics and find sample social media posts to promote HIV prevention, testing, and treatment among youth on the HIV.gov NYHAAD webpage and CDC’s NYHAAD webpage.
+Download graphics and find sample social media posts to promote HIV prevention, testing, and treatment among youth on the HIV.gov NYHAAD webpage and NYHAAD on the CDC Awareness Days webpage.
 A social media toolkit also is available on the Advocates for Youth NYHAAD webpage

 Youth HIV & AIDS Awareness Day logo.